 A history minor is a great way to explore historical questions and issues while you pursue a concentration in a different field.
 We offer a straight-forward, coherent, and yet very flexible program that will provide you with a solid introduction to the discipline, as well as the interpretive and analytical skills historians depend on and employers value.
 The requirements for the General History Minor are listed below.
 You will be a consciously critical reader, a concise and compelling writer, and a person who not only 'knows stuff' but who can tell others what that 'stuff' means and why it matters.

-As of January 2014, the department offers two NEW additional minor programs.
-The first, the History of Medicine and Health Minor is a specialized history minor.
-The second, the Religion Minor, is an interdisciplinary program homed in the history department.
+The department offers three NEW additional minor programs.
+The two, the History of Medicine and Health Minor and the Global History Minor are specialized history minors.
+The third, the Religion Minor, is an interdisciplinary program homed in the history department.

 To declare a minor check your progress, process a release or discuss what courses to take